 People of faith have a giving heart, especially those who serve on FOB mission teams.
 Often, we see needs that the staff have that we want to provide for separately from the work of the team, as a gift.
 So what's wrong with a gift to someone you've worked with all week by your side, who helped, sometimes heroically to make our mission successful?
-Why can't we give them a gift of a few dollars or something that we brought (sometimes just for them, requested the last time we were there)?
+Why can't we give them a gift of a few dollars or something that we brought (sometimes just for them, requested the last time we ware there)?
+Or why can't we respond to a need voiced in a private conversation with one of requested the last time we were there)?
 Or why can't we respond to a need voiced in a private conversation with one of the local people that we could easily meet with little or no effect on ourselves?